Lowella369/todoapp/README.md

 1. Need to add update feature so that users can modify the todo list.
 2. Need to have a more decent header.
 3. Need to have a more decent footer.

-**Designing Actions:**

-1. Add a new task to the list
-2. Delete a task from the list
-3. Mark the task as completed from the list
-4. View or show
-      4a. all the tasks in the list
-      4b. completed tasks
-      4c. incomplete task

 **User Stories:**